siffletdata/terraform-provider-sifflet/docs/resources/domain.md

 Optional:

-- `schema_uris` (List of String) The source schemas to filter assets by in the dynamic condition, in URI format.
+- `schema_uris` (Set of String) The source schemas to filter assets by in the dynamic condition, in URI format.
 More about URIs here: https://docs.siffletdata.com/docs/uris.
 - `tags` (Attributes List) The tags to filter assets by in the dynamic condition. (see [below for nested schema](#nestedatt--dynamic_content_definition--conditions--tags))

 <a id="nestedatt--dynamic_content_definition--conditions--tags"></a>